Biswas57/kaflow/Blogging&Design/ongoing_progress_blog.md

     - Enhance the CLI interface to provide more appealing output formats and user-friendly commands
     - Adding play from offset method to allow for message replay
     - Adding parallel functionality so more than 1 event can be consumed at a time

+## Tuesday 02/07/2024
+**Progress**
+- Message Playback with Offset Manipulation: I finally got around to implementing message playback with offset manipulation.
+This means you can replay events from any point, which makes debugging and testing quite easy.
+- Parallel Produce and Consume: Added the ability to produce and consume events in parallel.
+This was a big one, involving lots of learning and implementing Java's concurrency tools like ExecutorService and synchronization.
+- Concurrency and Synchronization: Had to learn Java concurrency, making sure everything was thread-safe.
+This involved adding synchronized blocks in key areas to prevent race conditions which we learns about when doing Singleton pattern in COMP2511.
+- Usability Testing: Ran a bunch of usability tests to make sure everything works smoothly.
+This included testing for edge cases and making sure the system handles errors gracefully.
+**Challenges**
+- Ensuring that all parameters were correctly validated before processing was tricky.
+Needed to refine the parsing logic to handle different producer types without errors.
+- Thread Safety: Balancing performance and data integrity required careful synchronization of shared resources like topics and partitions.

+## Wednesday 03/07/2024
+**Progress**
+- Updated UML Diagram: Completed the UML diagram to reflect the latest updates in methods and class interactions.
+This was essential to ensure that all recent changes, including concurrency features and message playback, are accurately documented.
+- JUnit Testing: Wrapped up the last of the JUnit tests for the latest program updates.
+This involved creating tests for the new parallel produce and consume functionalities, as well as the offset manipulation in message playback.
+- Thorough Testing: Made sure to cover edge cases, both in JUnit testing and usability testing, to ensure that the system handles all scenarios gracefully.
+This was crucial to confirm that everything works as expected and that no new bugs were introduced with the recent changes.

+**Challenges**
+- UML Diagram Updates: Ensuring that the UML diagram accurately reflects the current state of the system required attention to detail and a thorough understanding of all recent changes.
+- Comprehensive Testing: Implementing the final JUnit tests meant covering a lot of ground, including new concurrency features and message playback.
+Ensuring thorough and effective tests was a significant task.